grafana/grafana/docs/sources/panels-visualizations/visualizations/node-graph/index.md

 This visualization needs a specific shape of the data to be returned from the data source in order to correctly display it.

-Node Graph at minimum requires a data frame describing the edges of the graph.
-By default, node graph will compute the nodes and any stats based on this data frame.
+Node graphs, at minimum, require a data frame describing the edges of the graph.
+By default, node graphs will compute the nodes and any stats based on this data frame.
 Optionally a second data frame describing the nodes can be sent in case there is need to show more node specific metadata.
 You have to set `frame.meta.preferredVisualisationType = 'nodeGraph'` on both data frames or name them `nodes` and `edges` respectively for the node graph to render.

 ### Edges data frame structure